mne-tools/mne-python/doc/_includes/inverse.rst

       &= R G^\top (G R G^\top + \lambda^2 C)^{-1}\ ,

 where the unknown current amplitude is now interpreted in terms of the regularization parameter :math:`\lambda^2`.
-Small :math:`\lambda^2` corresponds to large current amplitudes and complex estimated current patterns while a large :math:`\lambda^2` means the amplitude of the current is limited and a simpler, smoother current estimate is obtained.
+Larger :math:`\lambda^2` values correspond to spatially smoother and weaker current amplitudes, whereas smaller :math:`\lambda^2` values lead to the opposite.

-We can arrive in the regularized linear inverse operator also by minimizing a cost function :math:`S` with respect to the estimated current :math:`\hat{j}` (given the measurement vector :math:`x` at any given time :math:`t`) as
+We can arrive at the regularized linear inverse operator also by minimizing a cost function :math:`S` with respect to the estimated current :math:`\hat{j}` (given the measurement vector :math:`x` at any given time :math:`t`) as